tomrica09/NBAMVPPrediction/README.md

 The optimized XGBoost Classifier model demonstrated outstanding predictive accuracy in forecasting the NBA MVP for the 2024-2025 season.
 The model successfully ranked **Shai Gilgeous-Alexander (Oklahoma City Thunder)** as the season's Most Valuable Player, followed by **Nikola Jokic (Denver Nuggets)** in second place and **Giannis Antetokounmpo (Milwaukee Bucks)** in third, exactly matching the official results of the 2024-2025 NBA MVP voting.
 This outcome highlights the model's ability to not only identify MVP-caliber players but also accurately reflect real-world voting trends.

+#### Feature Selection
 ![Feature Importance](https://github.com/user-attachments/assets/da7e5d29-655d-43e4-8a95-57396e711785)

+The feature importance results after applying the Genetic Algorithm to the XGBoost Classifier model reveal that **PTS (Points)** is by far the most dominant predictor of MVP status, with a feature importance score nearing 0.6.
+This underscores the central role that scoring plays in MVP consideration, as players who consistently generate high point totals are often perceived as the most impactful on the court. **STL (Steals)** and **SRS (Simple Rating System)** follow, reflecting a player's defensive contribution and their team's overall strength, both of which factor into MVP voting.
+The inclusion of **Pos_PG (Point Guard)** highlights the strategic influence of floor generals who often lead both playmaking and tempo.
+Other features like **TRB (Total Rebounds)** and **GS (Games Started)** signify consistent on-court presence and all-around contribution, while efficiency metrics such as **eFG% (Effective Field Goal Percentage)**, **FT% (Free Throw Percentage)**, **3P% (Three Point Percentage)** reflect shooting performance.
+The implications of these results suggest that MVP-caliber players are not only top scorers but also contribute significantly to team success, play crucial leadership roles, and maintain high consistency and efficiency.
+These are criteria closely aligned with how MVPs are judged in the NBA.
+This confirms the Genetic Algorithm's success in isolating the most meaningful variables for predictive performance.